rollyourown-xyz/ryo-project-template/README.md

 ---

-Deploy <PROJECT_PURPOSE> using Ansible, Packer and Terraform.
+This is a [rollyourown.xyz project](https://rollyourown.xyz/rollyourown/projects/) to deploy <PROJECT_PURPOSE> using Ansible, Packer and Terraform.

 ## Project Summary